UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - You might want to start by reading [user-guide manual](user-guide.md), especially the point on understanding the docs.

-- Note that by default, only `printStatus`, `resetTrackpoint` and (some portion of) `set` are available.
-Rest can be enabled by `set macroEngine.extendedCommands 1`, but are not officially supported, and are more likely to be unstable, or removed in the future.

 - The grammar is meant to be the ultimate information source.
 Not all commands or parameters are described in the later text.

 ### Error handling